alyq040/alyq040/README.md

 ###

-<h5 align="left">:Project Idea<br><br>"Our Heritage is a digital platform that unifies Egyptian artisans and workshops under one identity.
-The project aims to preserve traditional crafts, promote them globally, support local craftsmen, and create economic opportunities through modern digital marketing</h5>
+<h5 align="left">Project Idea<br><br>Our Heritage is a digital platform that unifies Egyptian artisans and workshops under one identity.
+The project aims to preserve traditional crafts, promote them globally, support local craftsmen, and create economic opportunities through modern digital marketing.<br>It also focuses on empowering women artisans by providing them with equal opportunities, training, and visibility ......helping hardworking women turn their skills into sustainable sources of income</h5>

 ###

-<h6 align="left">Project Goals:<br>1 Support and empower Egyptian artisans and craftsmen.<br>2 Preserve and promote traditional Egyptian handicrafts worldwide.<br>3 Attract tourists by showcasing heritage in a modern and creative way.<br>4 Create new job opportunities and boost local economy through crafts.</h6>
+<h6 align="left">Project Goals:<br>Support and empower Egyptian artisans and craftsmen.<br><br>Preserve and promote traditional Egyptian handicrafts worldwide.<br><br>Attract tourists by showcasing Egyptian heritage in a modern and creative way.<br><br>Create new job opportunities and boost the local economy through crafts.<br><br>Empower women artisans by providing them with training, exposure, and fair economic opportunities to help them achieve financial independence.</h6>

 ###